yorickvP/node-scgi-server/README.markdown

 HTTP Emulating API
 ==================

 In v0.1.0, I added an API that (loosely) follows the node.js http API.
-Some features (like trailers or stream pausing/resuming) are missing though.
+Some features (like trailers) are missing though.

 Why?
 ----